Ubudu/IOS-SDK/README.md

 Starting to use the Ubudu SDK on IOS native app should be a 5 to 10 minutes process.
 Have a look at the demo app in the directory for a complete example.

 1. Drag & drop the *UbuduSDK.framework* folder into the Frameworks folder of your project in XCode.
+Check the **"Copy items into destination group's folder (if needed)"** option.

-2. Add the following frameworks to your project if they are not already present:
+2. Add the following frameworks and libraries to your project if they are not already present:
  - CoreLocation.framework
  - CoreData.framework
  - PassKit.framework
  - SystemConfiguration.framework
  - MobileCoreServices.framework
  - libz.dylib

   Your framework folder should look like this:

   ![Framework list](/__media-files/images/ios_frameworks_list.png)

-3. In the project settings, go to `"General" -> "Your Target" -> "Build Settings" -> "Other Linker Flags"` and add the following flags: *-ObjC -all_load*
+3. In the project settings, go to `"General" -> "Your Target" -> "Build Settings" -> "Other Linker Flags"` and add the following flags: **-ObjC -all_load**

   ![Linker flag](/__media-files/images/ios_linker_flags.png)